rewiringamerica/surrogate_modeling/scripts/readme.md

 2. `build_feature_store_02.py` – Processes raw data into structured features used for modeling.
 3. `model_training_03.py` – Trains the surrogate model using the prepared feature set.
 4. `model_evaluation_04.py` – Evaluates the trained model's performance on test data.
-5. `model_evaluation_version_comparison.py` - Optional evaluation script for visualizaing comparison between two model versions.
+5. `model_evaluation_version_comparison.py` - Optional evaluation script for visualizing comparison between two model versions.

 For full training, the latter two scripts are run in a [databricks job](https://4617764665359845.5.gcp.databricks.com/jobs/1097926823028440?o=4617764665359845) on a GPU.
 Additionally, the scripts are set up to read the most recent versioned tables from the previous step, where tables are suffixed with the version number corresponding to this repo in `pyproject.toml`.